 Disinfection stations will also be available during your tour of the museum.

-- Respect the six-feet (two-metre) recommended distancing at all times.
+- Respect the three-feet (one-metre) recommended distancing at all times.

 One-way visits start a few minutes apart.
 At all times, visitors are asked to maintain a reasonable distance from each other in compliance with public health guidelines.